LegendAVRS/Kronii-s-Clock--Demo-/README.md

 # Kronii-s-Clock--Demo-
 A web app that demonstrates kronii's massive clock using basic css styling and JS scripting.

+Next todo:
+ - Clock can represent current time
+ - Can set time

 Todo:
  - Clock can represent current time
  - UI for options: